GeneZharov/introversion/README.md

 * `debV()`
 * `debF()`

-Instead of printing data these functions create a breakpoint using `debugger` statement.
+Instead of printing data, these functions create a breakpoint using `debugger` statement.
 It can help to look around and walk through the call stack.

 ### Guards
 Sometimes a watcher can produce too many outputs if it is called for too many times.
 You may want to suppress excess outputs.
 Perhaps you need only the first one or first ten outputs.
-In this case the in-place “guard” option may help.
+In this case, the in-place “guard” option may help.
 It specifies the number of times a watcher will be active.
 After this amount runs out, it will merely proxy values without any side effects.
 More about the [in-place configuration](#in-place-configuration) is described below.

 ```js